See how much your organization can save with cloud data protection: Calculate your ROI ⟶

 Review your organization’s security, privacy, and compliance policies to make sure they’re reflective of your current working environment.
 Since the beginning of 2020, many companies have shifted to remote work, making quick adjustments to enable employees to work from home.
 Many of those solutions were short-term; remote work, however, appears to be here to stay.
 Your cloud security policy should recognize this new paradigm and incorporate long-term security solutions for those working remotely.

-As Deloitte notes, there’s also a fair amount of uncertainty around new compliance regulations going into 2021.
+As Deloitte notes, there’s also a fair amount of uncertainty around new compliance regulations.
 “Amid regulatory and political uncertainty, compliance leaders must consider changing requirements and supervisory priorities, reporting mandates, stimulus packages, new guidance, and more,” said the report.
 Review the latest COVID-19 relief bill to see if there are any regulatory changes that may impact your cloud security configurations.

 2. Check for updates to cloud partner security practices